Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Method

-In practice, we find it to be quite slow, especially due to the choice of $\alpha$.
-For proper execution, a line search has to be performed to find the good $\alpha$, and the regularization for the pseudoinverse $\bm{J}^\dagger$ has to be adjusted dynamically.
+where $\bm{J} = \pdv{\bm{r}}{\bm{q}}$ is the Jacobian of the residual function, $\alpha$ is the step length, and the subscript $^\dagger$ denotes the (Moore-Penrose) pseudo-inverse operator.
+The step is iterated until the residual norm is smaller than a specified threshold value.

-Instead, we use the quasi-Newton method L-BFGS.
-We formulate the IK problem as an optimization problem with the corresponding cost functions.
-For example, in the case of IK for humanoid, we define the cost
+This formulation can be extended to more residual functions, each of which corresponds to a particular constraint that we want to enforce to the system.
+For example, in the case of IK for humanoid, we can define the cost function as

-where the subscripts ($\text{ee}, \text{s}, \text{l}, \text{p}$) refer to the end-effector pose, static stability, joint limit, and posture costs.
-The derivatives can be computed analytically, and we solve this using off-the-shelf L-BFGS algorithm.
-More details about the cost functions can be found in the appendix.
+where the subscripts ($\text{ee}, \text{s}, \text{l}$) refer to the residuals corresponding to the constraints on the end-effector pose, static stability, and joint limit.
+Note that the Gauss Newton algorithm can only be applied to least-square problems, hence each of the cost term should be a square function of the residual.

+Furthermore, with the pseudo-inverse method, we can implement some hierarchy in the constraints by using the nullspace projection~\cite{escande2010fast}.
+For each level of the hierarchy, we can define a cost function as in~\eqref{eq:cost_function}.
+Let $\bm{J}_1$ and $\bm{J}_2$ refer to the Jacobian of the residuals of the main and secondary constraints.
+The nullspace projection operator due to the first Jacobian, $\bm{N}_1$, can be obtained as $\bm{N}_1 = \bm{I} - \bm{J}_1^\dagger \bm{J}_1$.
+We can use this nullspace operator to prevent the secondary constraints from affecting the main constraints.
+Starting from the initial guess $\bm{q}_0$, the next solution is obtained by